Built in 1909 for the Home Bank, the Fernie Museum is located in the heart of historic downtown Fernie.

 The Museum provides barrier free access.

 Public parking is available in the parking lot located behind the museum at the corner of 3rd Avenue and 4th street.
-Visitors to Fernie will be pleased to note that public parking is free in the downtown core.
+Public parking is free in Historic Downtown Fernie.

 Hours of Operation

 Free for Youth and Children

 $3 per person for groups of 10 or more

 Admission fees support the ongoing operations and programming of the Fernie Museum and the maintenance of our heritage building.

 Members of the Fernie & District Historical Society receive free admission to the Museum along with at 15% discount in the Museum Shop and event ticket discounts.
 Members of the Royal BC Museum enjoy a reciprocal 25% discount on admission to the Fernie Museum.

 Visitor Services and Amenities